 Please note: The Clay Center for Young Healthy Minds is an educational vehicle only.

-The Clay Center for Young Healthy Minds at Massachusetts General Hospital is a practical, online educational resource dedicated to promoting and supporting the mental, emotional, and behavioral well-being of children, teens, and young adults.
+The Clay Center for Young Healthy Minds at Massachusetts General Hospital is a free, accessible, online educational resource dedicated to promoting and supporting the mental, emotional, and behavioral well-being of children, teens, and young adults.

 Despite such prevalence, stigma remains widespread.
 The public perception is further compounded by an extreme shortage of child and adolescent psychiatrists in the U.S. today—approximately 8,000 to care for some 20 million young people who will require their services at some point in their lives.